I HAVE TWO FORTHCOMING COMMENTARIES

 This is a significant concern of Matthew since he is the only Gospel writing who provides Jesus’ Missionary Discourse, which limits the Disciples ministry to Israel.
 It is also significant in that Matt.
 21-25 greatly emphasizes Jesus’ authority — and authority over Israel and the nations.
 This section is important to getting to Matthew’s conclusion: the Great Commission over all nations.
 Interestingly, Matthew intentionally ends his Gospel on an open note, with Christ on the earth giving his promise that he will be with his church “all the days” (literally).
 Unlike Luke, he does not mention his Ascension into heaven where he leaves the Disciples behind.

 The commentary will not be as large as the Revelation commentary.
 Nor will it be as small as The Olivet Discourse Made Easy.
 It will be “just right” — you might say, if you are a Goldilocks fan (as I am sure all of you are).
-I am aiming at somewhere around 250 or so pages.
+I am aiming at somewhere around 250 to 300 pages.
 It will be semi-technical, but quite accessible.
-I hope to have it available in 2020.
+I hope to have it available in late 2020 or early 2021.